JV-TOP/odin-recipes/README.md

 - It allow us to learn about other cultures
 - It makes us realize that after al we're more similar than different

-Of course, this all maybe my perspective, but at least I'm givin git a try here in Github hey.
+Of course, this all maybe my perspective, but at least I'm giving it a try here in Github hey.
 Let's see if I can make this intention a reality!

 <!-- Languages used -->
 ### Built With